psbrarCA/repository_01/session-1-questions.md

 2. How do you plan to use GitHub in your classroom?

+//Adding question 3
 3. What are ways that GitHub might help you and your students manage code?